horizontalsystems/horizontalsystems.github.io/libraries.md

 layout: default
 ---

+Our entire work is public and open source @ [github.com/horizontalsystems/](https://github.com/horizontalsystems/)

-As we integrate various blockchain protocols into our apps we also provide community with turnkey blockchain libraries for building trully decentralized applications that entirely run on respective blockchains.
+As we integrate various blockchain protocols into our apps we also provide community with turnkey blockchain libraries for building trully decentralized applications that run entirely on blockchain and distributed storage solutions.

 With the help of these libraries developers are able to build decentralized applications considerably faster.
-These libraries do the hard work behind the scenes.

 Checkout, Build, Release.